cloudmesh/cloudmesh-manual/docs-source/source/installation/install-dev.rst

 Installation of Cloudmesh (Source Install for Developers)
 ---------------------------------------------------------

-If you are a developer, we have develloped a simple ``cloudmesh-installer`` It conveniently downloads the needed repositories, installs them, and can also be used to updates them.
+If you are a developer, we have developed a simple ``cloudmesh-installer`` It conveniently downloads the needed repositories, installs them, and can also be used to updates them.
 More documentation about the installer can be found at